airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.strict.md

     setenv LD_LIBRARY_PATH .

-Now, you can run `write-records` normally by typing `./write-records`.
+Now, you can run `write-records` normally by typing `./006-01-write-records`.
 Setting `LD_LIBRARY_PATH` tells the linker to add whatever paths you give it to the library search path for dynamic libraries.

 <!-- TODO: Personal -> Test this ldd section, what is the real result? --->

 **TODO:** Personal -&gt; Test this ldd section.
 What is the real result?
 Maybe it is not working because itself is a library.
-Otherwise add a complete example where `read-records` use this dynamic library.
+Otherwise add a complete example where `006-01-read-records` use this dynamic library.
 Improve the text below when I know the real result.

 Let's print the shared object dependencies for `./write-recors`.
 It is a shared library.
 Try this:

-    ldd ./write-records
+    ldd ./006-01-write-records

 It will report back something like: